 About OFF THE BEATEN PATH MUSIC SERIES

 OBPMS, based in Washington, DC, is a performance series whose focus is unconventional, adventurous and experimental forms of musical composition.
-Due to practical (financial) constraints, we have to date been limited to one annual concert - but we are determined to grow in the coming years.

 The mission of Off the Beaten Path Music Series (OBPMS) is threefold: